pmarchand1/msec/README.md

 These data products were published in the following study:

 * Yeager, L.A., Marchand, P., Gill, D.A., Baum, J.K., and McPherson, J.M.
-In review.
+(2017)
-Queryable global layers of environmental and anthropogenic variables for marine ecosystem studies.
+Queryable global layers of environmental and anthropogenic variables for marine ecosystem studies. *Ecology*.
+In Press. doi: 10.1002/ecy.1884.

 Please cite this article for any work that re-uses this code.